 EXIM provides U.S. businesses with solutions to protect against foreign buyer nonpayment and support the export of American-made goods and services.
 A popular product that allows businesses to protect themselves against foreign buyer nonpayment is export credit insurance.

-What is Export Credit Insurance?
+What Is Export Credit Insurance?

-Export Credit Insurance is an insurance policy that covers your business' foreign accounts receivable against commercial and political risks.
-It assures U.S. exporters that their business' bottom line will be protected should their foreign customer(s) fail to pay.
-If a foreign buyer defaults due to an unforeseen bankruptcy or foreign political issue (e.g., war), an insurance company or the U.S. government will reimburse your business for a portion of its loss.
+Export credit insurance is an insurance policy that covers a business' foreign accounts receivable against commercial and political risks.
+It assures U.S. companies that their bottom line will be protected should a foreign customer fail to pay.
+If a foreign buyer defaults due to an unforeseen bankruptcy or foreign political issue (e.g., war), an insurance company or the U.S. government will reimburse the business for a portion of its loss.

 EXIM and its dedicated and approved insurance brokers offer policies that cover an entire export portfolio, a handful of foreign buyers, or just one single buyer.
 Additionally, most policies only require paying a premium upon shipment.

 How Can Export Credit Insurance Protect Against Buyer Nonpayment?

 Businesses that insure their accounts receivable make certain that, should a foreign buyer not pay, they will be reimbursed 85-95 percent of their invoice amount.
 As a result, U.S. businesses can confidently expand into new markets without fear of foreign buyer nonpayment.